purposeful play

 winter stem activity for kids

-The Snowstorm in a Jar Science Experiment is an incredibly fun, hands-on winter activity for kids.
+The Snowstorm in a Jar Science Experiment is a simple, hands-on winter activity that instantly captures students’ attention.

-This experiment is a perfect book extension activity to pair with the beloved book The Snowy Day.
+This experiment also works beautifully as a book extension activity to pair with The Snowy Day, helping students connect science learning to a familiar winter story.

 purpose

-• Fascinating and hands-on way to explore science
+• A fascinating, hands-on way for children to explore science

 directions